 In 1967-68 under the guidance of M.S.
 Swaminathan who is known as the father of the Green Revolution in India.
 Note Globally, Green Revolution was started with the development of Dwarf wheat, an HYV developed by the agricultural scientist Norman Borough who was awarded the Nobel Peace Prize for contribution to World Food Severity in 1970.

-The 2nd & 3rd Five Year Plan had over-emphasized on the industrialization of Indian economy.
-Rural and agricultural sector was stagnant.
+The 2nd & 3rd Five Year Plan had over-emphasized the industrialization of the Indian economy.
+The rural and agricultural sector was stagnant.
 Meanwhile, India had suffered from successive draught(S) in 1964-65 and 1965-66.
-India was forced to bay food grains from the international market, especially through PL-480 [Public Law-480].
-It was United States Of America’s Fodd Aid Programme to influence the ‘foreign’ & domestic policies of developing countries.
+India was forced to buy food grains from the international market, especially through PL-480 [Public Law-480].
+It was the United States Of America’s Fodd Aid Programme to influence the ‘foreign’ & domestic policies of developing countries.

-- Developing food security and self-reliance in respect of food production.
+- Developing food security and self-reliance concerning food production.

 - Improving income, employment & wages.

 The 2nd Green Revolution was planned to sustain agricultural production & productivity through the conservation of natural and environmental resources most importantly through Soil & Water Conservation.
 The important components of the Second Generation Green revolution are:

 - Dairy Farming

 In those regions which have experienced success in the Green Revolution.
 Expansion of the Green Revolution beyond traditional regions like towards East and drought-prone regions through assured water supply and modernization of agriculture.
 Conservation of soil and water resources through complimenting chemical-based agriculture with organic agriculture like the use of Compost, Vermi-Compost, Bio-Fertilizers, Bio-Insecticides & Pesticides.